jina-ai/jina/docs/datatype/image/text2image.md

 ```

 ### **SimpleIndexer**
-To implement SimpleIndexer, we can leverage jina's `DocumentArrayMemmap`.
+To implement SimpleIndexer, we can leverage Jina's `DocumentArrayMemmap`.
 You can read about this data type
 [here](https://docs.jina.ai/fundamentals/document/documentarraymemmap-api/).

 Our indexer will create an instance of `DocumentArrayMemmap` when it's initialized.
-We want to store indexed documents
+We want to store indexed Documents
-inside the workspace folder that's why we pass the `workspace` attribute of the executor to `DocumentArrayMemmap`.
+inside the workspace folder that's why we pass the `workspace` attribute of the Executor to `DocumentArrayMemmap`.

-To index, we implement the method `index` which is bound to the index flow.
+To index, we implement the method `index` which has `/index` as the endpoint invoked during the index Flow.
 It's as simple as extending the received
 docs to `DocumentArrayMemmap` instance.

 On the other hand, for search, we implement the method `search`.
-We bind it to the query flow using the decorator
+We bind it to the query Flow using the [decorator](https://book.pythontips.com/en/latest/decorators.html)
 `@requests(on='/search')`.
-In jina, searching for query documents can be done by adding the results to the `matches` attribute of each query
+In Jina, searching for query Documents can be done by adding the results to the `matches` attribute of each query
 document.
-Since docs is a `DocumentArray` we can use method `match` to match query against the indexed documents.
+Since docs is a `DocumentArray` we can use method `match` to match query against the indexed Documents.
 Read more about `match` [here](https://docs.jina.ai/fundamentals/document/documentarray-api/#matching-documentarray-to-another).